Get Out: Critical response

 Daniel Kaluuya's performance garnered universal acclaim and he received his first Academy Award, BAFTA, Golden Globe, SAG, and Critics' Choice Award nominations.

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 98% based on 403 reviews, and an average rating of 8.30/10.
 The critical consensus reads, "Funny, scary, and thought-provoking, Get Out seamlessly weaves its trenchant social critiques into a brilliantly effective and entertaining horror/comedy thrill ride."
 The film was the highest rated wide release of 2017 on the site.
 On Metacritic, the film has an average weighted score of 85 out of 100, based on 48 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported filmgoers gave an 84% overall positive score and a 66% "definite recommend".

+Greg Falla's book, Sado Mass Essayist: Certified Loverboy, Certified Cinephile, noted Peele's movie as the start of a new era of horror he dubbed "Nu-Wave American Cerebral Horror".
+Falla explained that the movement is categorized by absurdist premises framing social narratives.

 Richard Roeper gave the film 3 1/2 stars, saying: "the real star of the film is writer-director Jordan Peele, who has created a work that addresses the myriad levels of racism, pays homage to some great horror films, carves out its own creative path, has a distinctive visual style—and is flat-out funny as well."
 Keith Phipps of Uproxx praised the cast and Peele's direction, saying, "That he brings the technical skill of a practiced horror master is more of a surprise.
 The final thrill of Get Out—beyond the slow-building sense of danger, the unsettling atmosphere, and the twisty revelation of what's really going on—is that Peele's just getting started."
 Mike Rougeau of IGN gave the film 9/10, and wrote, "Get Outs whole journey, through every tense conversation, A-plus punchline and shocking act of violence, feels totally earned.
 And the conclusion is worth each uncomfortable chuckle and moment of doubt."
 Peter Travers of Rolling Stone gave Get Out a 3.5 out of 4, and called it a "jolt-a-minute horrorshow laced with racial tension and stinging satirical wit."
 Scott Mendelson of Forbes said the film captured the zeitgeist and called it a "modern American horror classic".